MDP-based Energy-aware Task Scheduling for Battery-less IoT

 \subsection{Objective Function}

-The objective is to develop a scheduling policy that effectively utilizes the available energy to maximize the task completion rate over a long-term horizon while minimizing the risk of power failure.
+The objective is to develop a scheduling policy to maximize the task completion rate over a long-term horizon while minimizing the risk of power failure.
 To formally capture this objective, we adopt the long-term average reward criterion, a standard metric in MDP-based formulations.
 In this framework, the policy $\pi: \mathcal{S}\rightarrow \mathcal{A}_s$ is defined as a mapping from each state to its allowable action set.
 Let $s_0 = s$ indicate the initial system state, then the average expected reward of a policy $\pi$, denoted by $g^\pi(s)$, is defined as

 where $r^\pi(s_n, a_n)$ denotes the reward received at the $n$-th epoch upon taking action $a_n$ in state $s_n$ under policy~$\pi$.
 Then, the aim is to find an optimal policy $\pi^*$ that \textit{maximizes the average expected reward} across all admissible policies as